logzio/logz-docs/_source/logzio_collections/_log-sources/openvas.md

 Filebeat is now configured to send OpenVAS CSV reports directly to Logz.io.

 ##### Generate a CSV report in OpenVAS

+OpenVAS reports are typically generated manually, as needed.
+There are also third-party tools for scheduling OpenVAS to generate reports automatically.

 After completing a scan in OpenVAS, perform the following steps to generate a CSV report.